lizanafj/analytics-to-assess-the-heat-resilience-of-buildings/README.md

 	-diagnostic indicators.py

-### 1. Analysis of the overheating situation - Seasonal building overheating index (SBOI):
+### 1. Analysis of the overheating situation of building - Seasonal building overheating index (SBOI):

-In a well-designed building scenario, SBOI should be closer to 0% (Fig. a).
+In a well-designed building, SBOI should be closer to 0% (Fig. a).

 In an overheated indoor environment, SBOI can show different scenarios (Fig. b):